 How do we see the exchange linking divorce and adultery through filters of a faith that hears Jesus himself not condemning a Samaritan woman divorced multiple times?
-Perhaps in the same light as the previous ones, recognizing that any disruption in human relations is painful not only to the people involved or affected but also to God; however, recognizing also that in the inevitable reality of our human failure we have a redeemer in Christ who offers us not only the forgiveness that we need but also the strength and peace and healing to move beyond these events and to be restored to where we can more effectively live out the love of God in Christ we are called to live out.
+Perhaps less like a Pharisee and more faithfully through recognizing that any disruption in human relations is painful not only to the people involved or affected but also to God; however, recognizing also that in the inevitable reality of our human failure we have a redeemer in Christ who offers us not only the forgiveness that we need but also the strength and peace and healing to move beyond these events and to be restored to where we can more effectively live out the love of God in Christ we are called to live out.